HAR5HA-7663/Pneumonia-Detection-Model/readme.md

 ```

 ### 3. Download the Dataset
-Download the dataset from [Dataset Link](https://your-dataset-link.com) and place it in the appropriate directory (e.g., `chest_xray/`).
+Download the dataset from [Dataset Link](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia) and place it in the appropriate directory (e.g., `chest_xray/`).

 ### 4. Train the Model
 You can train the model by running the provided Jupyter Notebook in Google Colab.
-Access the Colab link here: [Colab Notebook](https://your-colab-link.com) _(Replace this placeholder with the actual link)_.
+Access the Colab link here: [Colab Notebook](https://colab.research.google.com/drive/1dG1QVjrV6VBmMFMqQMU8d1ykK6vzO8j8?usp=sharing).

 If you want to train it locally, use the Jupyter Notebook provided in the repository (`Pneumonia_Detection_Training.ipynb`).